Security work and civil contingency planning

 Work against crime and violent extremism

 Work against crime and violent extremism is a responsibility of several different government agencies.
-The City of Stockholm works primarily with preventive measures, but also has outreach activities to pick up people with high-risk behavioural patterns, and also with activities for those who want to want to get out of a criminal lifestyle or leave violent extremist environments.
+The City of Stockholm works primarily with preventive measures and through outreach to identify individuals with high-risk behaviours.
+The City also provides support activities for those who wish to disengage from a criminal lifestyle or leave violent extremist environments.

 Organisation

-The City Executive Office’s security unit is responsible for the overall coordination of the City’s work on security and contingency planning.
+The City Executive Office’s security department is responsible for the overall coordination of the City's work on security and civil preparedness